Specialising in

 In a style suggestive of mystery, or of hidden meaning.

-The mode that corresponds to the progression from G to G on the white keys of the piano; the order of intervals is: tone, tone, semitone, tone, tone, semitone, tone.
+The mode that corresponds to the progression from to on the white keys of the piano; the order of intervals is: tone, tone, semitone, tone, tone, semitone, tone.

 1. A generic term applied to ancient Greek melodi progressions and to church scales established in the Middle Ages and codified in the system of the Gregorian chant.
 2. The distinction between a major key and minor key.
 3. Any scalar pattern of intervals, either traditional to a culture or invented.